Why Elephants Pose A Threat To Rohingya Refugees

 It sounded as if the whole neighborhood had woken up.
 People were yelling, "There are robbers!"

-Then Ullah heard a sound – "EEEK."
+Then Ullah heard a sound: "EEEK."

 And he knew it was an elephant.